 Local SEO | September 13, 2016

-Local Quick Wins: 7 Ways to Improve Your Local SEO
+Local Quick Wins: 7 Local SEO Tips to Improve Your Local SEO

 Time and time again I see brands making a hash of their local SEO – and missing out on valuable custom.
-Find-out more about our local SEO agency and how we can help you ensure this wins are implemented.
+Find-out more about our local SEO agency and how we can help you ensure these local SEO tips are implemented.

 But local SEO needn’t be a headache.
 Here are my seven simple steps to fixing up your local search visibility: